-The adornments of deer canines have been known since Upper Paleolithic as symbolic markers of the status of the possessor.
-A recent discovery made in the Iron Age cremation necropolis of Valea Stânii (Romania) probably provided the latest prehistoric set of personal adornments of this type.
-This was part of the grave goods of the burial in the barrow 4, a double grave (an adult woman and a subadult individual of unidentified sex).
-Among the cremated bones of the subadult were found 16 personal adornments in deer antler imitating deer canines.
-Most likely, the adornments were sewn on the funeral clothes.
-These imitations of deer canines prove the transmission of traditions related to prestige and representation over a few millennia until the end of the Iron Age in Eastern Europe.
+Red deer canine ornaments have been known since the Upper Paleolithic as symbolic markers of the status of the possessor.
+A recent discovery made at the Iron Age cremation necropolis of Valea Stânii (Romania) probably provides the latest prehistoric occurence of this type of personal adornment.
+This find was part of the grave goods in the burial in the barrow 4, a double grave (an adult woman and a subadult individual of unidentified sex).
+Among the cremated bones of the subadult were found 16 personal adornments made of red deer antler, imitating red deer canines.
+Most likely, the ornaments were sewn onto the funeral clothes.
+Such imitations of deer canines indicate the transmission of certain cultural traditions, perhaps related to prestige and representation, over a few millennia until the end of the Iron Age in Eastern Europe.